Board of Directors

 Frank was a co-Founder and CEO of Smart Holograms (Cambridge, UK) as well as a co-Founder and Vice-President of Aurora Biosciences (San Diego, USA), which had a peak market capitalisation of £1.8 billion and was acquired by Vertex Pharmaceuticals for £420 million.

 Frank has delivered many commercial partnerships with global Life Sciences firms, resulting in recorded deal values of £180 million.
-He has also raised around £30 million in Angel and Venture Capital investment and £25 million via an IPO on NASDAQ.
+He has also raised around £30 million in Angel and Venture Capital investment, £2 million in loans and £25 million via an IPO on NASDAQ.
 He helped form Sphere Fluidics before becoming its CEO in May 2010 and he is now also President of Sphere Fluidics Incorporated which is based near Monmouth Junction, New Jersey, USA.
 He has a PhD in Cell Biology and Microbiology from Glasgow University and an MBA from Warwick Business School.